vseryakov/backendjs/README.md

                 ...
             });

-            // Optionally customize the Express environment
-            api.initMiddleware = function()
+            // Optionally customize the Express environment, setup MVC routes or else, this.app is the Express server api.initMiddleware = function()
             {
                 ...